-The of Triodos Bank’s annual accounts provides a description of the main risks related to the strategy of the company.
-It also includes a description of the design and effectiveness of the internal risk management and control systems for the main risks during the financial year.
-No major failings in the internal risk management and control systems were discovered in the financial year.
-The developments of the main risks within Triodos Bank are discussed on a regular basis in the Audit and Risk Committee of the Supervisory Board.
+The of the annual report provides a description of the main risks related to the strategy of the company, a description of the design and effectiveness of the internal risk management and control systems for the main risks during the financial year, and a description of any major failings in the internal risk management and control systems which have been discovered in the financial year.
+These issues have been discussed on a regular basis with the Audit and Risk Committee and the Supervisory Board.